dannguyen216/movie-rating-spreadsheets/README.md

 I plan on working on fixing these limitations along with adding more features that come to mind as long, but at the very least, I wanted to have this basic version of the project posted.

 ## File Descriptions
 1. **movie_rating_sheets.py**: The main program that contains the code written for the project.
-The code is written for Python 3 and will not work with Python 2 in its current state.
+The code is written using Python 3 and will not work with Python 2 in its current state.
 Additional comments in the code help to explain my approach.

 2. **Movie_Ratings.xlsx**: The workbook file that is created by **movie_rating_sheets.py** to contain the worksheets that are written.